J-Filip/fullstack_take-home_challenge/README.md

 User inout is sent to the backend and the final results from the encoder are passed to the template and rendered again with the reault shown.

-## Solution
+## Solution and diffrent approach

 I wasnt sure if I had to strictly follow the chanllenge guidelines.
 For example, I stored the token iside the cookie in the login middleware and then read it on every POST request to a newly added /encode endopint.

 If I understand correctly, I would have to write my own requests if I didnt make any changes to the given code.
 In my test branch, I tried this approach.
-Please read the test branch readme for more info.
+Please read the “seccond attempt” branch readme for more info.

-The reason why I made this my final solution is because it seemed a little safer.
+The reason why I made this my final solution is because it seemed like a less of a security threat, it was simpler to implement and I didn’t like how the code looked like in the other approach.
+If I did it from scratch, I would probably be more comfortable making a single page application.

 ## Struggles